specs-sh/expect/AUTHORING.md

 - `expect { a list of things } toMeetMyExpectations`

-By default, you can wrap your block in any number of curly braces or brackets:
+By default, you can wrap your block in one, two, or three curly braces or brackets:

 - `expect { a list of things } toMeetMyExpectations`
 - `expect {{ a list of things }} toMeetMyExpectations`